• SERVICES

 EOS Perspective

-Since the demand for COVID-19 test kits was significantly higher compared to their supply, producers and suppliers had a higher bargaining power because of which they set an extortionate price.
-However, that being said, African competition authorities did their best to curb the prices although there was still scope for more.
+Since the demand for COVID-19 test kits was significantly higher compared to their supply, producers and suppliers had a higher bargaining power, because of which they set an extortionate price.
+However, that being said, African competition authorities did their best to curb the prices, although there was still room for more.

-Secondly, policy changes need to be brought about at the state level to allow increased competition in the African markets which in turn would lower the price of the tests.
-African governments need to consider a more patient-centric and consumer-protective approach wherein competition is likely to facilitate the launch and consequent market uptake of better-quality products that are available at lower price points.
+Secondly, policy changes need to be brought about at the state level to allow increased competition in the African markets, which in turn would lower the price of the tests.
+African governments need to consider a more patient-centric and consumer-protective approach wherein competition is likely to facilitate the launch and consequent market uptake of better-quality products available at lower prices.

-Moreover, robust intra-regional trade coupled with strong local manufacturing and lower trade barriers is expected to help build a more sustainable health system in Africa.
+Moreover, robust intra-regional trade coupled with strong local manufacturing and lower trade barriers is expected to help build Africa’s more sustainable health system.

 by EOS Intelligence EOS Intelligence No Comments